S.N.D.T. Women’s University

 Shreemati Nathibai Damodar Thackersey (S. N. D. T.) Women’s University which has completed its 103 glorious years, was established by Bharatratna Maharshi Dhondo Keshav Karve, in 1916 in Pune, Maharashtra, India.
 The previously known Indian Women’s University was named after Shreemati Nathibai Damodar Thackersey in 1936 and head office was shifted to Mumbai.

 The University caters to education from K.g.to P.G. instructing in Gujarati, Marathi and English.
 The colleges and the research centers in various fields of knowledge are spread all over the country as per jurisdiction, providing education to more than 50,000 students.
-The education is skill based, increases employability and creates entrepreneurs.
+The education is skill based, increases employability and creates academicians and entrepreneurs.

 Prof. Shashikala Wanjari